Groundfloor Lending Blogs

 Debt Service Coverage Ratio

-Most lenders require a minimum DSCR of 1.25, though (as mentioned earlier) some may accept ratios as low as 1.1 for otherwise strong applications.
+Most lenders require a minimum Debt Service Coverage Ratio of 1.2, although (as mentioned earlier) some may accept ratios as low as 1.1 for otherwise strong applications.
 Calculate this by dividing the property's net operating income by its debt service obligations.

 Down Payment